Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Public goods game

-We get average thermodynamic energy using Eq.~(\ref{eqn:averagethermodynamicenergy}) in terms $J$ and $h$ as,
+We get average thermodynamic energy using Eq.~(\ref{avgthermodynamicenergyJandh}) in terms $J$ and $h$ as,

-For finding average payoff per player $\langle U' \rangle$, we take negative of half of average thermodynamic energy as we did in Sec.~\ref{Chicken-NE-avgU}.
+To find the average payoff per player $\langle U' \rangle$, we take the negative of half of the average thermodynamic energy as we did in Sec.~\ref{Chicken-NE-avgU}.
 We substitute $J$ and $h$ in terms of game payoffs from Eq.~(\ref{eqn:Jandh}), i.e., $J=0$ and $h=(2r-t+2p)/4$.
-Hence, we have average payoff per player as
+Hence, we have an average payoff per player as